3koo2/enigma/README.md

 >
 Make sure that the plugboard combinations contains an even number of letters, and that there are no duplicates.

-Access on [replit](https://replit.com/@egrav/ComplexCipher) or JS version on [frgo.org](https://frgo.org/enigma/) Note that cipher is not case-sensitive, and all letters will be converted to capital letters.
+Access on [replit](https://replit.com/@egrav/ComplexCipher) or JS version on [frgo.org](https://frgo.org/enigma/)

+Note that cipher is not case-sensitive, and all letters will be converted to capital letters.
+It does, however, matter if you have spaces, so if there are spaces between words, and you wish to remove them, do so before encryption, not afterwards.